tablackmore/viaplay-fullstack-es6/README.md

 If I was going to continue with this I would probably split the content page down into a few more components.

 Add an integration test for retrieving data from the server and combining with react controls.
-At present only the ContentPage react controller is unit tested.
+At present only the ContentPage react controller is fully unit tested.

 The data collection file filmInfo.js could be restructured to be a little more generic and fit into the flux way of doing things.